thomas-bousquet/startup/README.md

 # startup

-In order to run the application on your local machine, mongoDB needs to be running first with: `make dev`
+In order to run the application on your local machine, mongoDB needs to be running first with: `make docker-up`

 TODO:
 - [start]: Create account / tenant concept